chriskrycho/v4.chriskrycho.com/content/pages/2017-book-list.md

 Books I'm reading right now.
 Listed in the order I started them.

+- _Theology and the Mirror of Scripture_, Kevin J. Vanhoozer and Daniel Treier
+- _Resurrection and Moral Order_, Oliver O'Donovan
+- _How Buildings Learn: What Happens After They're Built_, Stewart Brand

+## Paused

+Books I've started reading, and which are currently on hold, but which I do expect to get back to.

 - _Type-Driven Development with Idris_, Edwin Brady
-- _Theology and the Mirror of Scripture_, Kevin J. Vanhoozer and Daniel Treier

 ## Finished

 Books I finished, in the order I finished them.